From confusion to confidence.

 Which employees are included in the scope of the Directive?

-Covers most workers (full-time, part-time, fixed-term, agency).
-Genuine self-employed are out of scope.
+It covers most workers (full-time, part-time, fixed-term, agency).
+Genuine self-employed workers are out of scope.
 Reporting applies at employer level.

 Read more